 - A second column (column B) can have the GL number associated with the account.

 Here is an example of what this file looks like:

-2. Upload this file into the Categories section of the Company Policy (Settings > Policies > [Policy Name] > Categories).
+2. Upload this file into the Categories section of the group policy.
+(Settings > Policies > Group > [Policy name] > Categories).
 Here's an example of how to do this: